-At Strands Inc we started in 2004 by to logging people’s online behaviour, and we built a music personalization engine on top of incoming user data.
-We started very early on, it was the first years of iTunes and digital music.
+At Strands Inc, we started in 2004 by logging people’s online behaviour, and we built an agnostic personalization engine on top of incoming user data.
+We started very early on, it was the first moments when entrepreneurs thought that online taste could be captured to extract intelligence out of the aggregated data.

 We built plugins for desktop (view screenshots here) and apps for Windows Mobile and Symbian.
 You can watch a video of the MyStrands music recommender in Symbian below, which I think is pretty cool.